 A man-in-the-middle attack can be successful only when the attacker forms a mutual authentication between two parties.
 Most cryptographic protocols always provide some form of endpoint authentication, specifically to block MITM attacks on users.
 Secure Sockets Layer (SSL) protocol is always being used to authenticate one or both parties using a mutually trusted certification authority.

-Let’s say there are three characters in this story: Mike, Rob, and Alex.
+Let’s say this story has three characters: Mike, Rob, and Alex.
 Mike wants to communicate with Rob.
 Meanwhile, Alex (attacker) inhibits the conversation to eavesdrop and carries on a false conversation with Rob, on behalf of Mike.
 First, Mike asks Rob for his public key.
 If Rob provides his key to Mike, Alex intercepts, and this is how the “man-in-the-middle attack” begins.
 Alex then sends a forged message to Mike that claims to be from Rob but includes Alex’s public key.
 Mike easily believes that the received key does belong to Rob when that’s not true.
 Mike innocently encrypts his message with Alex’s key and sends the converted message back to Rob.

 In the most common MITM attacks, the attacker mostly uses a WiFi router to intercept the user’s communication.
 This technique can be worked out by exploiting a router with some malicious programs to intercept users’ sessions on the router.
 Here, the attacker first configures his laptop as a WiFi hotspot, choosing a name commonly used in a public area, such as an airport or coffee shop.
 Once a user connects to that malicious router to reach websites such as online banking sites or commerce sites, the attacker then logs a user’s credentials for later use.